swiss-seismological-service/scdetect/README.md

 URL to every module connecting to the messaging system (usually at module startup).

-However, when running `scdetect` in offline mode (using the CLI option `--offline`), and the database connection URL is specified in `scmaster.cfg`, `scdetect` does not connect to the messaging system and thus, the database connection URL never reaches `scdetect`.
-For this purpose `scdetect` provides the standard SeisComP CLI options:
+However, when running `scdetect-cc` in offline mode (using the CLI option `--offline`), and the database connection URL is specified in `scmaster.cfg`, `scdetect-cc` does not connect to the messaging system and thus, the database connection URL never reaches `scdetect-cc`.
+For this purpose `scdetect-cc` provides the standard SeisComP CLI options:

 - `-d|--database URL`
 - `--inventory-db URI`